wamp-proto/wamp-proto/rfc/text/basic/bp_05_publish_subscribe.md

 where

- * `SUBSCRIBE.Request` MUST be the ID from the original request.
+ * `SUBSCRIBE.Request` is the ID from the original subscription request.
- * `Subscription` MUST be an ID chosen by the Broker for the subscription.
+ * `Subscription` is an ID chosen by the Broker for the subscription.

 *Example*